FelixFourcolor/noteblock-generator/README.md

 By default, the program will clear the entire space before generating.
 With `--blend`, it will place noteblocks and redstone components where they need to be, remove things that may interfere with the redstones (e.g. water), and leave the rest as-is.
 The result is the structure will appear blended in with its environment, which in my opinion looks quite nice.

 This is an experimental feature.
 If the redstones and/or noteblocks don't behave as expected, turn it off.

+## No confirm
+By default, the user will be prompted to confirm before the generator begins.
+Add `--no-confirm` to skip the prompt.